Best Products: Acquisitions

 As a cost-saving measure, Best jointly published its catalog with Service Merchandise (founded by Harry Zimmerman) and Modern Merchandising (founded by Harold Roitenberg), and had regional non-compete agreements with those chains.

 In 1982, Best acquired catalog competitors: Basco, a chain with 19 catalog showrooms in the Northeast and Ohio; and Modern Merchandising, headquartered in Minnetonka, Minnesota, with 76 showrooms under the names LaBelle's, Dolgin's, Jafco, Miller Sales, Rogers and Great Western.
-This was followed by the acquisition of Ashby's, a 9-store women's clothing chain, and the opening of four Best Jewelry stores in Maryland, Virginia and the District of Columbia.
+This was followed by the acquisition of Ashby's, a 9-store women's clothing chain, and the opening of four Best Jewelry stores in the Washington D.C. metro area.

 Bankruptcy

 Best filed twice for Chapter 11 bankruptcy protection.
 The first bankruptcy period began in January 1991 and lasted through June 16, 1994.
-The second and final filing was made on September 24, 1996.
+The second and final filing was made in September 1996.
 At the time of the second filing, Best operated 169 Best stores and 11 Best Jewelry stores in 23 states, and a nationwide mail-order service.

-Best Products was traded on the NASDAQ exchange as "BESTQ."
-It was de-listed on November 29, 1996, and Best did not appeal the NASDAQ decision.
+Best Products was traded on the NASDAQ exchange as "BESTQ".
+It was delisted on November 29, 1996.
 The last Best stores closed on February 9, 1997.
 By May 1997, Best had liquidated most of its assets and was declared insolvent.
 Best vacated its corporate headquarters in Richmond in January 1998 and mailed out final checks to unsecured creditors the following December (paying 96 cents per dollar owed).